 Lethicia Caravello is a classical harpist based in Dallas, TX.
 She holds a Masters of Music from Boston Conservatory at Berklee and a Bachelors of Music Performance degree from Brigham Young University.
 Her mentors and teachers include Ina Zdorovetchi, Dr. June Han, Felice Pomeranz, Heidi Lehwalder, and Dr. Nicole Brady.

 Lethicia has distinguished herself as an accomplished musician and was recently nominated for the Arthur Foote Award by the Harvard Musical Association for the year 2020.
 Lethicia has competed in both nationally and internationally receiving first place in the American Protegé International Competition for Piano and Strings and was a finalist for the American Harp Society National Competition Young Professional Division.
 In her many performances, Lethicia has played in historic halls such as Boston’s Jordan Hall, Harvard’s Memorial Hall, and Salt Lake City’s Tabernacle.

 Lethicia is an active solo, orchestral, accompanist, and chamber performer.
-She has previously worked as an orchestral harpist with countless orchestras and ensembles, including the Boston Chamber Symphony, Las Colinas Symphony, Garland Symphony, Arlington Symphony, New England Film Orchestra, Firebird Pops Orchestra, the Nashua Chamber Orchestra, the Metropolitan Wind Symphony, and the Concord Band.
+She has worked as an orchestral harpist with countless orchestras and ensembles, including the Boston Chamber Symphony, Las Colinas Symphony, Garland Symphony, Arlington Symphony, New England Film Orchestra, Firebird Pops Orchestra, the Nashua Chamber Orchestra, Metropolitan Wind Symphony, and others.
 In recent years, she was also the resident artist fellow at the Atlantic Music Festival and the Orchestra of the Americas, and performed in many other classical music festivals such as the Bowdoin International Music Festival, the Brevard Music Festival, the Marrowstone Music Festival, and the National Music Festival.

 Lethicia is a current member of the American Federation of Musicians, the American Harp Society, the American Federation of Musicians, and the Music Teachers National Association.